Charles Henry Allan Bennett: Murmurs and inmost shrine of Buddhism

 Dark suspicion over Metteyya's controversial past and associations seem to captivated some part of the public.
-While his faith and practice was genuine, Metteyya still was a controversial figure head.
+While his faith and practice was genuine, Metteyya still was a controversial figurehead.
 Both due to his history in the esoteric and his ongoing contact with friends in groups such as the Theosophy Society, meant the suspicion continued.
 In years to come these rumours were to amplify when Crowley was openly attacked in the media.
-This resulted in the names of both Jones and Metteyya to be drag through the mud.
-Jones tired to sue the journal for libel which resulted in a drawn out court case.
+This resulted in the names of both Jones and Metteyya to be dragged through the mud.
+Jones tried to sue the journal for libel which resulted in a drawn out court case.
 One news article said of Metteyya: "the rascally sham Buddhist monk Allan Bennett, whose imposture was shown up in Truth some years ago" is likely one of the worst examples of the accusations thrown about.
 "Counsel proceeded to question the witness with regard to Allan Bennett, a Buddhist monk, and also a member of the Order, and it was at this point" that his lordship Mr. Justice Scrutton remarked "this trial is getting very much like the trial in ‘Alice in Wonderland,’".

 No facts were certified in the trial, evidence was presented in a way that Metteyya was associated with the occult and libertine lifestyle of Crowley.
 This unfortunate public perception may indeed be one of a handful of causes in Metteyya's waning ability for to spread the Dhamma through a further mission.
 The power of these stories and insinuations, really a form of character assassination, can be seen as some have even rippled down to the 21st century.

 Metteyya had the full support of his close friends in Buddhist circles, Harris remarks that its worthy of attention several articles were run in his lifetime to help state he had given up his past and "was not a man of 'mystery'".
 One editorial stating "There is no more mystery attending the Bhikkhu Ānanda Metteyya than any other person", Clifford Bax likewise stating from first glance the genuine nature of the man.